Degree difference: A simple measure to characterize structural heterogeneity in complex networks: Analytical results

 Based on the definition of DD for an edge $e=\{v,u\}$ in an undirected and unweighted network given by Eq. \ref{eq:degdiff_unweighted}, the probability mass function $P_{\daleth}$, where $P_{\daleth}(d) = Pr(\daleth(e) = d)$, is given by

 We next derive the analytical formulae for the DD distribution in two widely-used network models.
-These formulae will express DD distribution as a sum for ER random graphs \cite{Erdos1961} and BA scale-free networks \cite{Barabasi1999}.
+These formulae will express DD distribution as a sum for Erd\"{o}s-R\'{e}nyi (ER) random graphs \cite{Erdos1961} and Barab\'{a}si-Albert (BA) scale-free networks \cite{Barabasi1999}.
 Thereafter, we present our analytical calculations unravelling the connection between DD, LNA and GA in undirected networks.